ZIMMER GROUP (UK) LIMITED

 (b) a load capacity and range examination,

-in respect of the relevant Goods, parts, component or equipment.
+in respect of the relevant Good, part, component, equipment, system or Complete System.

-- The final inspection of the Goods, parts, component or equipment will be deemed to be performed and acceptable to the Customer following any technical release from the Customer of each Good, part, component, equipment or system and/or the final technical release from the Customer of the Complete System.
+- The final inspection of the Good, part, component, equipment, system or Complete System will be deemed to be performed and acceptable to the Customer following any technical release from the Customer of each Good, part, component, equipment or system and/or the final technical release from the Customer of the Complete System.

 - The Supplier may offer technical illustrations in alternative file formats at additional cost to the Customer.